jguimera/SecAIAssistant/README.md

 ## Extending the platform

-You can build your own clients and custom plugins by extending the SECAIAssistanPlugin class and adding your plugin to the project structure.
+You can build your own clients and custom plugins by extending the TeisecAgentPlugin class and adding your plugin to the project structure.
 See plugins README for more details.
-Currently you need to manually add the custom plugin instantiation to the main SecAIAssistant class (load_plugins method)
+Currently you need to manually add the custom plugin instantiation to the main TeisecAgent class (load_plugins method)

 ## Contributing